Dynamic Relational Priming Improves Transformer in Multivariate Time Series: Attention with Dynamic Relational Priming

 Then, the initialization can be biased with $\widetilde{s_{ij}} = \sigma(R^{(t)}_{i,j})W$ where $W \in \mathbb{R}^{\mathcal{L} \times d_{model}}$ represents some learnable projection matrix and the optional $\sigma(\cdot)$ can be a smoothing function such as $tanh(\cdot)$ used to normalize and smooth-out the raw values of $R^{(t)}_{i,j}$.
-The filter $\mathcal{F}_{i,j} = MLP(\widetilde{s_{ij}})$ can then learn to selectively amplify or dampen the introduced pattern information through the learnable neural network, $MLP(\cdot)$.
-While lead-lag is a one example of a relational pattern that may exist in MTS data, other information (such as instantaneous correlation, non-linear coupling, etc.) can also be used in conjunction to allow the MLP to learn which known possible patterns are the most effective for each relationship dynamic.
+The filter $\mathcal{F}_{ij} = MLP(\widetilde{s_{ij}})$ can then learn to selectively amplify or dampen the introduced pattern information through the learnable neural network, $MLP(\cdot)$.
+While lead-lag is a one example of a relational pattern that may exist in MTS data, other information (such as instantaneous correlation, non-linear coupling, etc.) can also be used in conjunction to bias the primer.
+The primer itself remains learnable and adaptive despite this initialization bias and can learn more complex patterns on top of the initialization bias or learn entirely new patterns instead.

 \paragraph{Dynamic Relational Learning with Prime Attention} Here we show how prime attention enables dynamic relational learning, providing the representational adaptability crucial for capturing heterogeneous relational patterns characteristic of MTS systems.